Special-Infrastructure-Projects/Javascript_GeoFencing/README.md

 you want to geofence and the size of the fence in metres (meters) in the array and then go.

 Requires constant internet access to work.

+Can easily be modified to notify you when a user enters or exits an area.